openlawlibrary/taf/docs/setting-up-new-library.md

 `taf yubikey setup_signing_key`

-WARNING: This command will delete the YubiKey's existing data.
+**_WARNING:_**: This command will delete the YubiKey's existing data.
 New repositories can be created using already set up YubiKeys.

 ## Create a repository